mrnossiom/blog/content/projects/_index.md

 +++
 title = "Projects"
-sort_by = "weight"
+sort_by = "update_date"

 # custom template with double column
 template = "projects.html"
+# page_template = "project.html"
 +++

-Here's a list of projects I've done along with some information on what they thaught me and what were the challenges.
+> Projects I've developped along with what they've thaught me, what were the challenges and some fun facts.